Expert Guide: Differences Between Kief vs Hash

 Cultivators have become increasingly interested in developing new, potent ways to optimize the benefits of cannabis.
 As cannabis extracts grow in popularity, products within the category such as shatter, budder, rosin, hash, and kief are gaining a loyal following within the industry.

-Two of those in particular are commonly mistaken as a similar product.
+Two of those in particular are commonly mistaken as a similar cannabis product.
 “Hash” is the abbreviation for hashish, a cannabis plant-derived, refined substance.
 Conversely, “kief” describes the glands that contain a high concentration of THC and other cannabinoids found in the plant’s bud that are isolated for consumption.

-Although “hash” and “kief” are occasionally used synonymously, they are not the same.
+Although hash and kief are occasionally used synonymously, they are not the same.
 Though they come from the same area of the cannabis plant, they relate to two different kinds of cannabis extract.
 Here we’ll discuss the characteristics of hash vs. kief and the differences between them.

 Kief vs Hash: How Are They Different

-Both kief and hash are popular among cannabis users for their potent effects and various consumption methods, but there are some key differences between the two that are important for individual and commercial cannabis producers to understand.
+Both kief and hash are popular among cannabis users for their effects and various consumption methods, but there are some key differences between the two that are important for individual and commercial cannabis producers to understand.

-Harvesting and processing pounds of flower per hour is made easy with batch-style dry trimmers that remove the fan and sugar leaves and extra plant material from the buds.
+Harvesting and processing pounds of cannabis flower per hour is made easy with batch-style dry trimmers that remove the fan and sugar leaves and extra plant material from the buds.

 Kief